lowRISC/opentitan/doc/rm/comportability_specification/index.md

 They are placed at the top of the peripheral's address map in that order automatically by the `reggen` tool.

 The `INTR_ENABLE` register is readable and writeable by the CPU (`rw`), with one bit per interrupt which, when true, enables the interrupt of the module to be reported to the output to the processor.
-The `INTR_STATE` register is readable by the CPU and each bit may be written with `1` to clear it (`rw1c`), so that a read of the register indicates the current state of all latched interrupts, and a write of `1` to any field clears the state of the corresponding interrupt.
+The `INTR_STATE` register for the event type interrupt is readable by the CPU and each bit may be written with `1` to clear it (`rw1c`), so that a read of the register indicates the current state of all latched interrupts, and a write of `1` to any field clears the state of the corresponding interrupt.
-`INTR_TEST` is a write-only (`wo`) register that allows software to test the reporting of the interrupt, simulating a trigger of the original event, the setting of the `INTR_STATE` register, and the raised level of the interrupt output to the processor (modulo the effect of `INTR_ENABLE`).
+`INTR_TEST` for the event type interrupt is a write-only (`wo`) register that allows software to test the reporting of the interrupt, simulating a trigger of the original event, the setting of the `INTR_STATE` register, and the raised level of the interrupt output to the processor (modulo the effect of `INTR_ENABLE`).
 No modifications to other portions of the hardware (eg. clearing of FIFO pointers) occurs.
+`INTR_STATE` and `INTR_TEST` for the status type interrupt differ from them in the event type interrupts.
+The details will be described later (TBD).
 See the next section for the hardware implementation.

 The contents of the `INTR_STATE` register do **not** take into consideration the enable value, but rather show the raw state of all latched hardware interrupt events.